vivienroussez/autoTS/README.md

 ### Version 0.8 :

 - Handles daily and weekly series better
-- For forecast algorithms : switch from stats::ts objects to forecast::msts (multiple seasonalities)
+- For forecast algorithms : switched from stats::ts objects to forecast::msts (multiple seasonalities)
 - SCripts adapt for daily series : if less than one year, seasonality/frequency is set to 7 (for msts) ; if longer, seasonality is set to c(365.25,7)
 - Theme change for training graphic
 ### Version 0.7 :